Fort Dodge, Iowa: Economy

-The major industries of Fort Dodge are biofuels, livestock feed, gypsum and limestone mining, can production, drywall manufacturing, trucking, the manufacture of veterinary pharmaceuticals and vaccines, and retail.
+The major industries of Fort Dodge are biofuels, livestock feed (especially corn), gypsum and limestone mining, can production, drywall manufacturing, trucking, the manufacture of veterinary pharmaceuticals and vaccines, and retail.

 Gypsum rock is processed into drywall and plaster products at several Fort Dodge manufacturing facilities.
 Drywall was patented by a Fort Dodge resident, and the gypsum used to create the Cardiff Giant hoax of the late 19th century was mined at Fort Dodge.
 Currently National Gypsum Company, Georgia Pacific Corporation, Celotex Corporation (now CertainTeed corporation) and the United States Gypsum Company operate gypsum facilities in and around Fort Dodge.

-Fort Dodge is the home of Fort Dodge Animal Health (a division of Boehringer Ingelheim), a major producer of pharmaceuticals and vaccines for veterinarian use.
+Fort Dodge is the home of Elanco, the facility was previously owned by Boehringer Ingelheim, a major producer of pharmaceuticals and vaccines for veterinarian use.
 The company's headquarters were moved from Fort Dodge to Overland Park, Kansas in 1995.
 Two of the company's three United States manufacturing plants are located in Fort Dodge.

+In 2022, Cargill announced it would build a corn syrup refinery in Fort Dodge.

 At least three major national trucking companies (primarily flatbed carriers serving the drywall industry) are based in Fort Dodge.
 The city also serves as a retail center for North-Central Iowa.

 For most of the 20th century, meatpacking was a major industry in Fort Dodge.
 The last two large meatpacking plants (owned by Iowa Beef Processors and Hormel) closed during the 1980s, when such companies moved their facilities closer to beef production in western states such as the Dakotas.
 One of the laboratories of Fort Dodge Animal Health was built on the site of a former Hormel processing plant.

 The Fort Dodge Correctional Facility, a 1,250-bed medium-security state prison, opened in 1998.